 In Boat of Garten the station lies close to the centre of the village, near the Boat Hotel.
 Parking is available via a road running past the Boat of Garten Golf and Tennis Club.
 At Boat of Garten Station you really get the full sense the railway is trying to recreate, of British Rail as it was in the 1950s and 1960s.
 You can wander around the station or look at trains being worked on in the sidings.

 The most recent stretch of the line to open is from Boat of Garten to Broomhill, about half way to Grantown on Spey.
-This will be known to many fans of the TV series Monarch of the Glen as Glenbogle Station.
+This will be known to many fans of the early 2000s TV series Monarch of the Glen as Glenbogle Station.
 The intention is to work to extend the line further, though significant civil engineering work will be needed to restore it as far as Grantown on Spey.

 Much of the success of the Strathspey Railway is down to its extensive network of Members, both in Scotland and further afield throughout the world.
 Membership is available on an annual or lifetime basis, and Members undertake much of the work needed to make this one of the best steam railways anywhere.
 Members can also make use of much reduced rates for travel on the railway, and can use the low cost hostel designed to house volunteers from outwith the area working on the railway.